 In August 2018, the Group merged with Epping Forest College, based in Loughton in Essex.
 NCC merged with Havering College of Further & Higher Education and Havering Sixth Form College on 1st August 2019.

 Those sections of the F&HE Act detailing the powers and duties of Further Education Corporations were amended by the Learning and Skills Act 2000, the Education Act 2002, the Education and Inspections Act 2006, the Further Education and Training Act 2007 and the Education Act 2011. the college also operates in accordance with the Higher Education and Research Act 2017.

 The Corporation has the status of an Exempt Charity, under Schedule 3 of Charities Act 2011.
 Exempt Charities, although subject to general Charity Law, are not directly regulated by the Charity Commission, but by a Principal Regulator appointed by the Commission.
-The Secretary of State for the Department for Business Innovation and Skills (BIS) has been appointed Principal Regulator for Further Education Corporations.
+The Secretary of State for the Department of Education has been appointed Principal Regulator for Further Education Corporations.

 The Corporation of the newly merged college is governed by the provisions of Specific legislation: